Going green? Learn more about the City's recycling program.

 » A Message from the Mayor

-In November 2012 and April 2013 City voters passed bond issues to construct two new facilities as well as to make critical repairs to the City Hall parking garage.
-Visit the pages below to see how these projects are coming along.
+In Nov.
+2012 and Apr.
+2013, voters passed bond issues to construct two new facilities as well as to make critical repairs to the City Hall parking garage.
+See the pages below for project updates:

 The City of St. Charles has applied for a grant to improve the entrance corridor along Fifth Street.
 The project would extend the environment of nationally recognized St. Charles Main Street throughout a redevelopment district as well as provide a model for livable communities that promote an active lifestyle and reduce long-term infrastructure needs.